yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 A set of methods used to read, write, take, and register for notification on objects that are stored in the space.
 Execute allows sending Tasks to be executed within the space.
 Read and Take critera can be specified via a query or a template (an example object).

-~Key sentence: Interaction with the space is done using the read, write, update, take and notify methods.~
+{% sub %}Key sentence: Interaction with the space is done using the read, write, update, take and notify methods.{% endsub %}

 {% endcolumn %}